DrDub/artfeateng/README.md

 ## Extras

 The folder ```tourism``` contains a case study for the feature engineering chapter in the book [Applied Data Science in Tourism: Interdisciplinary Approches, Methodologies and Applications](http://datascience-in-tourism.com/).
 It uses pyspark to solve an AirBnB price prediction task.

+An extension and improvment for the case studies in Chapter 10 is available in the repository for the [RIIAA'20 Workshop "Feature Engineering for Spatial and Temporal Data "](https://github.com/DrDub/riiaa20_ws25_feateng_space_time).